 - 1 1/2 cup diced cooked chicken breast

-- 3 tbsp (or more) hot sauce, to taste
+- 3 tablespoons or more hot sauce, to taste

 - Cooking spray